chaos-polymtl/lethe/doc/source/parameters/cfd/interface_sharpening.rst

   This parameter must be larger than 1 for interface sharpening.
 Choosing values less than 1 leads to interface smoothing instead of sharpening.
 A good value would be between 1 and 2.

 * The ``sharpening frequency`` parameter defines the VOF interface sharpening frequency.
-It sets at what frequency the interface sharpening calculations should be printed out.
+It sets at what frequency the interface sharpening calculations should be carried out.

 .. see-also::